Key and recent overviews

 Murdolo, Adele, and Regina Quiazon.
 (2015).
 Bringing the Margins to the Centre, paper prepared for Our Watch.
 Available in Our Watch, Australia’s National Research Organisation for Women’s Safety (ANROWS) and VicHealth (2015) Change the Story: A shared framework for the primary prevention of violence against women and their children in Australia, Our Watch, Melbourne, Australia.

-Murdolo, Adele, and Regina Quiazon.
+Murdolo, A., and R. Quiazon.
 (2016).
-Working with men from immigrant and refugee communities to prevent violence against women.
-White Ribbon Research Series.
-Sydney: White Ribbon Foundation.
+Key issues in working with men from immigrant and refugee communities in preventing violence against women.
+North Sydney: White Ribbon Australia.

 New South Wales Aboriginal Child Sexual Assault Taskforce (2006) Breaking the Silence: Creating the Future.
 Addressing child sexual assault in Aboriginal communities in NSW.
 Sydney: New South Wales Government.